Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Optimal extended depth-decompositions

+We can now show that every matroid has a depth-decomposition of optimal depth such that each primary branch is at capacity.
+We state the next two lemmas and the theorem that follows them for an arbitrary depth-decomposition~$(T,f)$, i.e., a depth-decomposition of not necessarily optimal depth, since we will need to apply the algorithmic arguments used in their proofs for arbitrary depth-decompositions later.

+\begin{lemma} Let~$(T,f)$ be a depth-decomposition of a vector matroid~$M=(X,\II)$ of depth~$d$.
+There exists a depth-decomposition of~$M$ of depth at most~$d$ such that every primary branch is at capacity. \end{lemma}

-If all primary branches of $(T',f)$ are at capacity, then we are done.
-If not, we consider a primary branch of $T'$ that is not at capacity and iterate the process.
+\begin{proof} If~$T$ is a rooted path, then the lemma holds vacuously.
+Suppose that $T$ is not a rooted path.
+If all primary branches of~$(T,f)$ are at capacity, then we are done.
+If not, we consider a primary branch of~$T$ that is not at capacity and apply Lemma~\ref{lm:primbranch} to obtain a depth-decomposition~$(T',f)$.
+If all primary branches of~$(T',f)$ are at capacity, then we are done.
+If not, we consider a primary branch of~$T'$ that is not at capacity and iterate the process.
 Note that at each iteration, the sum of the lengths of the paths from the leaves to the root decreases, so the process eventually stops with a depth-decomposition such that all its primary branches are at capacity. \end{proof}

-We next analyze depth-decompositions such that each primary branch is at capacity.
+Now we analyze depth-decompositions whose primary branches are at capacity.

-\begin{lemma} Let $(T,f)$ be a depth-decomposition of a vector matroid $M=(X,\II)$ such that $T$ is not a rooted path and each primary branch of $T$ is at capacity.
-Let $S_1,\ldots,S_k$ be the primary branches of $T$, and let $A_1,\ldots,A_k$ be the linear hulls of $\widehat{S_1},\ldots,\widehat{S_k}$, respectively.
-Further, let $h$ be the depth of the common root of $S_1,\ldots,S_k$ in $T$.
-There exists a subspace $K$ of dimension $h$ such that $A_i\cap A_j=K$ for all $1\le i<j\le k$. \end{lemma}
+\begin{lemma} Let~$(T,f)$ be a depth-decomposition of a vector matroid~$M=(X,\II)$ such that $T$ is not a rooted path and each primary branch of~$T$ is at capacity.
+Let~$S_1,\ldots,S_k$ be the primary branches of~$T$, and let~$A_1,\ldots,A_k$ be the linear hulls of~$\widehat{S_1},\ldots,\widehat{S_k}$, respectively.
+Further, let~$h$ be the depth of the common root of~$S_1,\ldots,S_k$ in~$T$.
+There exists a subspace~$K$ of dimension~$h$ such that $A_i\cap A_j=K$ for all~$1\le i<j\le k$. \end{lemma}

-\begin{proof} Consider $i$ and $j$ such that $1\le i<j\le k$.
-Since $S_i$ is at capacity, we obtain that $\dim \widehat{S_i}=\dim A_i=h+\|S_i\|$.
+\begin{proof} Consider~$i$ and $j$ such that $1\le i<j\le k$.
+Since~$S_i$ is at capacity, we obtain that $\dim \widehat{S_i}=\dim A_i=h+\|S_i\|$.
 Analogously, it holds that $\dim \widehat{S_j}=\dim A_j=h+\|S_j\|$.
-Since $(T,f)$ is a depth-decomposition, we deduce that
+Since~$(T,f)$ is a depth-decomposition, we deduce that

 which implies that $\dim A_i\cap A_j\ge h$.
 On the other hand, it holds that